DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 program start from the beginning.<br>
 https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows

-At the beginning of the file is a section to allow setting various options and known values.
+At the beginning of the file is a section to allow setting various options and known values at the top of the sketch.
 If any of these are changed, identical changes will need to be made in the TC4_0.ino sketch.

 ## Installing the Required Arduino Libraries